By Benjamin Knoll, Centre College

 Compare this to Evangelical and other religious voters where those who attend religious services more frequently have been more likely to vote for and support President Trump since the election.

 At the same time, we should not overstate the effect of religiosity on Mormon voting patterns.
 Donald Trump still won with a majority of the Mormon vote (53%).
 The LDS Church accepted an invitation for the Mormon Tabernacle Choir to perform for the world stage immediately before Trump’s inaugural address.
 Over the course of his first year in office, Mormons gave Trump a fairly consistent approval rating of around 60%.
+The LDS presiding hierarchy rolled out the red carpet for President Trump during a visit to Salt Lake City in 2017 and thanked him for “defending religious freedom.”
 While it appears that religiosity can lead Mormons in a different direction than other religious groups when it comes to Trump, Mormons remain a politically conservative group and most still support the Republican president.

 But in an age where somewhere around 80% of Mormons vote Republican in presidential elections, it is notable that nearly one third of those Republican voters were willing to break ranks and vote for a third-party candidate in the 2016 election.
 That is uncommon, to say the least, in today’s political environment.